OshadhaPathirana/OshadhaPathirana/README.md

   <img src="Images/8.jpg" style="width: 10%; height: auto;"/>
 </div>

 🧠 This project dives deep into microarchitecture, with an 8-bit bus width, support for both 4-bit and 8-bit instructions, and 128 bits of RAM.
 The control unit and micro-ops programming are underway, and once done, everything will be mounted to a backboard.
+I have been working on my CPU project for about a month now.
+I managed to troubleshoot most of the PCBs and even tested them after integration.

+Here, the CPU is adding one number (register A) to another number (register B) in a continuous loop.
+I still use a set of wires to do the CU part manually.
+First, I have to select the correct circuit of the ALU to do the addition.
+And load two numbers into the registers by fetching them from the RAM.
+Then, I setup the program counter to do a never-ending loop.

+I have learned a lot during this phase of the project and still have many things to learn in this CPU build journey.

 🔗 [8-Bit CPU with CD40181 ALU on PCBs](https://github.com/OshadhaPathirana/8-Bit-CPU-with-CD40181-ALU-on-PCBs)